 The wildly popular School of Life has now found a permanent home, which is set to open in late March.
 The brainchild of philosopher Alain de Botton, it's like a big educational party, jam-packed with workshops, conversations, and ‘secular sermons’.
-Their classes sell out pretty darn quick, but if you miss out you can check out Art As Therapy at the NGV.
-This special collaboration between the the NGV and the SoL allows visitors to go on a self-guided philosophical excursion through the NGV collection.
+Their classes sell out pretty darn quick, but they've just announced at five-day Autumn Intensive Course.
+You can also check out Art As Therapy at the NGV.
+This special collaboration between the the NGV and the TSOL allows visitors to go on a self-guided philosophical excursion through the NGV collection.

 Also keep your eyes out for Work-Shop.
 Chester Garcia and Matt Branagan started up the Sydney-based creative precinct, and now they are hunting for space in Melbourne.
-The self-proclaimed 'crafty motherfuckers' host classes including terrarium making, hand-lettering, fire-spinning, macrame, upcycling and stacks more.
+The 'crafty motherfuckers' host awesome classes including terrarium making, hand lettering, fire spinning, macrame, upcycling and stacks more.

 All of this sounds like it’s easy to set up, but it’s one thing to say you’ll be offering classes – and quite another to find enthusiasts who want to run them.
 “The big unknown was how we would get teachers,” says Laneway’s Tom Ding.
 For the first few weeks, he and his friends taught all of the classes.
 (He has taught about infinity and spirographs.
 As you do.)
 But “it happened quite quickly,” he says, that momentum grew big enough.
 “Every week we get people offering to teach.”
 That’s why Laneway Learning – and their brethren in ‘altucation’ – are able to offer such diverse courses.
 And why all of Melbourne can now learn about origami or sexy mathematical equations.